eye-square/docs/client-scrips-api.md

     };
   });
   ```
+  For more info on the events received, see the [event objects section](#event-objects).

 - `state` is used to share state between jobs.
 All jobs can return an object that will be merged with the current state and available for all subsequent jobs.
 Scripts are free to use the global namespace, but we recommend using the `state` object to avoid conflicts and keep things tidy.
   ```javascript